 Working away from an office on your terms and in a location that you love, whether that’s at a local cafe or on the beach, will ultimately require a reliable and secure WIFI connection.

-In the event of a power cut or the WIFI connection going down, having some sort of backup solution can be the difference between losing a day of work or carrying on as normal because you’re prepared for all eventualities.
+In the event of a power cut or the WIFI connection going down, having some sort of backup solution for connecting your laptop and phone can be the difference between losing a day of work or carrying on as normal because you’re prepared for all eventualities.

 As people who have worked on the road for years, if there’s one thing we’ve never regretted buying is our mobile hotspot and, for digital nomads, we would say it’s an essential bit of kit.
 Below we’ve listed our favourite portable WIFI and mobile hotspot devices used by us personally (or good friends) and the advantages and disadvantages of each.